lynus02/CS203/README.md

 # TARIFF Calculation
-An application built with Spring Boot
+An application built with Spring Boot with Maven

 ## Development Prerequisites
 - **Java JDK 21**